 Pornotropics refer to the sexual imagination onto which Europe projected its forbidden sexual desires and fears.
-This includes the mostly male Europe Christian travelers fixation on African male genitalia and rendering of African women as hypersexual.
-This characterization helped justify the sexual violations that linked colonialism to the slave trade and thus “lurid images of African sexuality served well the interests of those selling Black women to White men.”1Writers portrayed them as desiring White men and thus “assertions of African sexual excesses became a foundational component of black-white racial boundary.”2
+This includes the mostly male European Christian traveler’s fixation on African male genitalia and rendering of African women as hypersexual.
+This characterization helped justify the sexual violations that linked colonialism to the slave trade and thus “lurid images of African sexuality served well the interests of those selling Black women to White men.”1Writers portrayed them as desiring White men and thus “assertions of African sexual excesses became a foundational component of the black-white racial boundary.”2

 The Black sexual stereotypes helped justify slavery the same way indigenous stereotypes helped justify the land grab.
 These stereotypes were the cover for castration, breeding programs, rape, and sexual servitude.
-As a result of the relationship between sex and slavery, abolitionists documented the connection by not only highlighting the abuses but also corrupting the DNA of Whites.
+As a result of the relationship between sex and slavery, abolitionists documented the connection by not only highlighting the abuses but also corrupting the DNA of white people.

 Black women ultimately lacked legal and social support against white men who raped them.
 For example, in the case of State of Missouri v.
 Celia.
 Celia was convicted for killing her owner Robert Nelson for whom she had birthed two children and was pregnant with a third.
 Celia, however, was not protected by the law as it considered her property and not a citizen.
 As a result, she was hanged because another slave George implicated her for the crime before himself fleeing the plantation.
 Ultimately, the false belief in Black women’s sexual power ensnared their lives.

-Sex and Nationalism: Sexually Imagined Communities
+The Sexual Aspect of Nationalism: Sexually Imagined Communities

 Black women suffer through the use of rape as a form of sexual control while women in the dominant group get punished for crossing the sexual color line: “Racist and sexualized depictions of others is a common strategy by all governments, not just extreme nationalists particularly during times of War”3